Interpreting the Rainbow of Tooth Stain Colors

 Brown teeth are often just a more advanced version of yellow stains, especially for smokers.
 If you smoke or chew tobacco throughout your life, expect your teeth to go from yellow to brown to dark brown.
 Brown stains can also occur when plaque left behind from inefficient cleaning gets stained by the foods and drinks you consume.

 If you see brown spots on your teeth, you may have tooth decay.
 Cavities (called caries by dentists) often appear as white spots when they’re new but can become brown or black as the decay advances.
 You should always notify your dentist if you have a brown spot on your teeth.

 White stains or spots can be a sign of too much fluoride.
-Fluoride is case in dentistry where too much of a good thing can be a bad thing.
-While fluoride in general strengthens your teeth, too much of it can cause discoloration in the form of white spots or streaks.
+Fluoride is a case in dentistry where too much of a good thing can be a bad thing.
+While fluoride, in general, strengthens your teeth, too much of it can cause discoloration in the form of white spots or streaks.